ngageoint/geoevents/README.md

 Software source code previously released under an open source license and then modified by NGA staff is considered a "joint work" (see 17 USC § 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open source license.

 ###In the News###
-NGA Director Letitia Long talks about NGA's GitHub initiative and our first offerings, GeoQ and Geo-Events, at the GEOINT Symposium.
+NGA Director Letitia Long talks about NGA's GitHub initiative and our first offerings, GeoQ and GeoEvents, at the GEOINT Symposium.
 Her comments start at 40 minutes and 40 seconds in the [video clip] (http://geointv.com/archive/geoint-2013-keynote-letitia-a-long/).

 ###This project realies heavily on open source packages and uses:###